 - Taxis, Uber, Lyft: Taxis from Nice-Côte d’Azur airport take around 30 minutes (17 miles) and cost around €80.
 Ubers are a bit cheaper, starting at around €50-60.
 For the short ride from the hotel to the Palais des Festivals, both taxis and Ubers are around €7, but you will probably prefer to walk.

 - Food tour with La Serviette Blanche – This award-winning company now offers a 2.5-hour walking tour for foodies called Flavors of the Côte d’Azur.
 It is led by Chef Eliane and takes in around 10 different stops to taste food that represents Southern France and the Mediterranean, all of which are included in the €85 price.
 The meeting point is in front of the Tourist Office, next to the Palais des Festivals, a 12-minute walk (0.6 mile).
 La Serviette Blanche also runs cooking classes and dinners at a chef’s table.

 Best Nearby Restaurants

 - La Palme d’Or – At the Hotel Martinez, diners look out from a lovely balcony onto La Croisette as they enjoy Cannes’ fanciest table – the only one to hold 2 Michelin stars.
-Chef Christian Sinicropi’s food is refined and based on Provençal flavours.
+Chef Christian Sinicropi’s food is refined and based on Provençal flavors.
 Book well ahead.
-11-minute walk (0.6 mile).
+(0.6 mile).

 Best Nearby Bars and Breweries

 - L’Épicurieux – Wine bar and restaurant in a central location near Rue d’Antibes.
 A great place to sample local French wine especially, with knowledgeable and friendly staff.
-8-minute walk (0.4 mile).
+(0.4 mile).

 Best Nearby Cafes